meriworks/examples/imagevault/epi/responsive-images/README.md

 ## Requirements
 * Episerver CMS with configured Display Channels (this example uses two channels, `Mobile` and `Small Laptop`)
-* At least version xx of the ImageVault.EPiServer nuget package (TODO)
+* At least version 11.8 of the ImageVault.EPiServer.UI nuget package

 ## How to use
 Place `PictureMediaReference.cshtml` in your display template shared views folder (Views/Shared/DisplayTemplates) and use it to render any MediaReference from your view: